 Upset after being humiliated by school teacher and principal, minor commits suicide

-Upset at being allegedly humiliated and beaten in front of the class by the school principal and a teacher for wearing tight and short pants, a minor student killed himself by hanging from a fan at his home near Ludhiana, police said Saturday.
-Dhananjay Tiwari took the extreme step Thursday night at his residence in Daba area.
+Upset at being allegedly humiliated and beaten in front of the class by the school principal and a teacher for wearing tight and shorter pants, a minor student killed himself by hanging from a fan at his home near Ludhiana, police said Saturday.
+Dhananjay Tiwari, 11, took the extreme step on Thursday night at his residence in Daba area.

-He was abused and thrashed by a school teacher, the principal and the school director for wearing short and tight pants, according to and FIR filed by his father Brij Raj Tiwari.
+He was abused and thrashed by a school teacher, the principal and the school director for wearing shorter and tight pants, according to an FIR filed by his father Brij Raj Tiwari.
 The father has alleged that his son was beaten and humiliated in front of the whole class and was asked to stand outside the classroom as punishment by teacher Poonam.

 Police officials are looking into the CCTV camera footage.
-The father, who is from Gonda district of Uttar Pradesh, works at a local factory.
+The father, who is from Gonda district of Uttar Pradesh, works at a factory in Ludhiana.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)